mufasaSu/DataScienceProjects/README.md

-Various Data Science projects conducted in the scope of the graduate level course "Machine Learning for Data Science" at FU Berlin during the sommer semester 2023.
+Various Data Science projects conducted in the scope of the graduate level course "Machine Learning for Data Science" at FU Berlin during the summer semester 2023.